Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Main Results

 The main result of this paper is the following theorem, which will allow us to check the global minimality of a fixed point.

-\begin{theorem} Let $f$ be a monotone nonexpansive self-map on $\rd$.
+\begin{theorem} Let $f$ be an order-preserving nonexpansive self-map on $\rd$.
 Let $u$ be a fixed point of $f$.
 Then, $u$ is locally minimal if and only if it is the smallest fixed point of $f$.
 If in addition $f$ is piecewise affine, the following assertions are equivalent: \begin{enumerate} \item [1.] $u$ is the smallest fixed point of $f$. \item [2.] $\pu=\{0\}$. \item [3.] $\rh<1$. \end{enumerate} \end{theorem}

-The proof of this theorem relies on the existence of a monotone and nonexpansive retract on the fixed point set of $f$.
+The proof of this theorem relies on the existence of an order-preserving and nonexpansive retract on the fixed point set of $f$.
 This idea was already used in \cite{CAV05}.
 The existence of nonexpansive retracts on the fixed point set is a classical topic in the theory of nonexpansive mappings, see Nussbaum \cite{Nus}.
 In the present finite dimensional case, the result of the next lemma is an elementary one.